-(a) Step 1: Dean's Review
+(a) Step 1: Review.

-(A) If the Grievant is not satisfied with the decision of the Supervisor and desires to proceed further, the Grievant shall, within ten days of being notified of the Supervisor's decision, present the grievance in writing to the Dean;
+(A) If the Grievant is not satisfied with the decision of the Supervisor and desires to proceed further, the Grievant shall, within 10 days of being certified of the Supervisor's decision, present the grievance in writing to the appropriate Level II University Official with a copy to the Supervisor.

-(B) Upon receipt, the Dean shall immediately transmit a copy of the written grievance to the Supervisor and shall create a grievance file into which all written materials concerning the grievance will be placed.
+(B) Upon receipt, the Level II University Official shall immediately create a grievance file into which all written materials concerning the grievance will be placed.
 The grievance file shall be available at any time to the Grievant;

-(C) The Dean shall schedule a meeting with the Grievant to attempt to resolve the matter.
-This meeting shall occur within ten days of the written presentation of the grievance.
+(C) The Level II University Official shall schedule a meeting with the Grievant to attempt to resolve the matter.
+This meeting shall occur within 10 days of the written presentation of the grievance.
 Either party may bring to the meeting any persons he or she wishes.
-The Dean may conduct further meetings and inquiries as deemed necessary and proper;
+The Level II University Official may conduct further meetings and inquiries as deemed necessary and proper;

-(D) The Dean shall conclude the review and notify in writing the Grievant and the Supervisor of the decision on the grievance within ten days of the meeting.
+(D) The Level II University Official shall conclude the review and notify in writing the Grievant and the Supervisor of the decision on the grievance within 10 days of the meeting.

-(b) Step 2: Peer Hearing
+(b) Step 2: Peer Hearing.

-(A) If the Grievant is not satisfied with the Dean's decision and desires to proceed further, the Grievant shall, within ten days of receipt of the Dean's written decision, file a request for a hearing by a committee of peers appointed by the President of the Faculty Senate in consultation with the Executive Committee of the Faculty Senate;
+(A) If the Grievant is not satisfied with the Level II University Official's decision and desires to proceed further the Grievant shall, within 10 days of receipt of the Level II University Official's written decision, file a request for a hearing by a committee of peers appointed by the Level IV University Official from a list submitted by Administrative Support Council;

-(B) The Faculty Hearing Committee shall obtain the grievance file from the Dean and provide opportunity for the Grievant, Dean and Supervisor to submit any additional written statements in connection with the grievance;
+(B) The Hearing Committee shall obtain the grievance file from the Level II University Official and provide opportunity for the Grievant, Level II University Official and Supervisor to submit any additional written statements in connection with the grievance;

-(C) Within ten days of its final selection, the Hearing Committee shall set a reasonable schedule for presentation of testimony;
+(C) Within 10 days of its final selection, the Hearing Committee shall set a reasonable schedule for presentation of testimony;

-(D) The Hearing Committee shall present its report, including recommendations, to the Grievant and to the Provost within ten days after the conclusion of the hearing;
+(D) The Hearing Committee shall present its report, including recommendations, to the Grievant and to the Level III University Official within 10 days after the conclusion of the hearing;